percona/pxc-docs/docs/manual/gcache_record-set_cache_difference.md

-# Understanding GCache and Record-Set Cache
+# Understand GCache and Record-Set cache

 In Percona XtraDB Cluster, there is a concept of GCache and Record-Set cache (which can also be called transaction write-set cache).